Why study Chemistry at Warwick?

 You must also achieve a pass in the science practical if your science A level includes a separate practical assessment.

-International Baccalaureate 38 including at least 6 in Higher Level Chemistry and at least 6 in Higher Level Mathematics.
+International Baccalaureate 38 including at least 6 in Higher Level Chemistry and EITHER 6 in Higher Level Mathematics OR 6 in Standard Level Mathematics and 5 in Higher Level Physics or Biology.

 Access Courses Access to HE Diploma (QAA recognised), including appropriate subjects with distinction grades in level 3 units.
 Candidates must meet essential subject requirements: please contact the Department of Chemistry before application.